 1) Practice one of the songs you used to play the most.

-One of the songs that I used to love playing on the guitar was “It’s Not Safe To Swim Today,” from the prog-metal band, Veil Of Maya.
+One of the songs that I used to love playing on the guitar was “It’s Not Safe To Swim Today,” from the prog-metal band, Veil Of Maya (Old Town Road is fun to jam too as well – my guide).
 In my opinion, the track has the perfect combination of skills necessary to play in a number of styles.

 There is a lot of alternate picking, slurs, arpeggios, and fast-picking, and this song serves as a great warm-up.

 The idea behind playing a song like this is not only that you enjoy it a lot, but pick a song that combines the skills you had already learned.
 This has the effect of bringing together all of the things that you need to practice in one exercise, making it a great way to shake the dust off.

 Another great song to practice for working on your technique is Serrana from Jason Becker.

 If you grab the tab off of Ultimate-Guitar and get ready to use your metronome, this is a great way to practice your sweep-picking technique.

 Chances are if you can play the sweeps in this song, you likely can figure out the sweep picking in any song.

 2) Practice Ben Eller’s “The Punisher” Alternate Picking Exercise.